textadventures/quest/docs/functions/index.md

 <a name="random"></a>Randomising Functions
 -------------------------------------

 These functions all return a random value.
+See also [here](random.html).

 * [DiceRoll](corelibrary/diceroll.html)
 * [GetRandomDouble](getrandomdouble.html)